fschrofner/flosch.at/src/content/pages/about.md

 ---

 # About me
-I'm a 24 year old  student from Salzburg, Austria.
-At the moment I'm majoring in Mobile Computing at the University of Applied Sciences [Hagenberg](http://www-en.fh-ooe.at/hagenberg-campus/).
+I'm a 25 year old mobile developer from Salzburg, Austria, who studied Mobile Computing at the University of Applied Sciences [Hagenberg](http://www-en.fh-ooe.at/hagenberg-campus/).
 I am a huge fan of free & open source software, [non-mainstream movies](https://mubi.com/users/7455172), [music](http://www.last.fm/user/FlowingKashmir) and cooking.
-Even though I was always quite interested in the field of informatics, I just recently decided to make it my profession and enrolled at one of the most reputable universities of Austria.
+Even though I was always quite interested in the field of informatics, it took me a while to decide to make it my profession and to enroll at one of the most reputable universities of Austria.
 Before that I was heavily focusing on Western European languages in [grammar school](http://www.bgnonntal.at/), which gave me some great insights into other cultures and ways of living.
 The languages I've learned include English, French, Italian and Latin (just  mentioned for completeness).
-I hope I will be able to use these skills in my later career.

 ### Work

+#### 10.2017 - now

+Software Dev & Technology Manager @ [SPAR ICS](https://www.spar-ics.com/) [Salzburg, Austria]

 #### 02.2015 - 07.2015

 Mobile Dev @ [LOOP New Media](http://www.agentur-loop.com/) [New York City, USA]